GeorgeYoussefRoger/Tomato-Disease-Detector/README.md

 # 🍅 Tomato Disease Detection

-Deep learning pipeline for classifying tomato leaf diseases using the PlantVillage dataset.
+PyTorch-based deep learning pipeline for classifying tomato leaf diseases using the PlantVillage dataset.
 Compares a custom CNN baseline against a fine-tuned EfficientNet-B0, with Grad-CAM explainability and a Streamlit inference app.

 > Trained on 10 Tomato Disease Classes from [PlantVillage dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset)